OraclesSystem/Oracle/README.md

 𖦏

-int: gore lovers/violence lovers, transformers, halo, rvb, cod fans, car lovers, motocylcle lovers, gun/melee lovers, fellow systems, anyone rlly , jst be nice
+int: gore lovers/violence lovers, transformers, halo, rvb, cod fans, car lovers, motocylcle lovers, gun lovers, fellow systems, anyone rlly , jst be nice

 𖦏

-be warned. we have a tendancy to curse alot, we are also very violent in and out of the mind and will not act on anything of course.. be warned to not vent to us, sadly we lack empathy and are apatehtic. we also are desensitization to violence. be warned, if you are being rude/agressive we will return it. voilence does not affect us.
+be warned. we have a tendancy to curse alot, we are also very violent in and out of the mind and will not act on anything of course.. be warned to not vent to us, sadly we lack empathy and are apatehtic. we also are desensitization to violence. be warned, if you are being rude/agressive we will return it. violence does not affect us.

 𖦏